replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 ✔️ Solution
 =================

-A random service has been selected and the port number changed to a random port number.
+A random Service's `targetPort` has been patched to be something in the 30k range.
+Any pod in the cluster that tries to connect to this pod's Service name (which is what gets programmed in to DNS in the cluster) will fail to connect, because the pod is not listening on the the same port that the Service is trying to connect to.

 Remediation
 =================